Top Back to top

 EBMT-WMDA Transplant and Search Coordinators Day

 In 2019, EBMT and WMDA introduced the 1st Transplant and Search Coordinators Day at the 45th Annual Meeting of the EBMT.
-This Day is a joint collaboration of EBMT together with the World Marrow Donor Association (WMDA), and it focuses on fostering networking among the transplant coordinators community.
-The sessions at this year's 5th Transplant and Search Coordinators Day during the 49th Annual Meeting of the EBMT, will showcase topics like donor optimisation and motivation, complicated cases and registry regulatory affairs.
+This Day is a joint collaboration of The EBMT and the World Marrow Donor Association (WMDA), focusing on fostering networking among the transplant coordinators' community.

-Lab Technicians Day
+Lab Scientists Day

-The the Lab Technicians Day brings a series of workshops dedicated to technical personnel working in the areas of collection and processing within transplant and cellular therapy programmes.
+The Lab Scientists Day brings a series of workshops dedicated to technical personnel working in the areas of collection and processing within transplant and cellular therapy programmes.
 These educational workshops give a particular focus on apheresis and laboratory technical aspects and will extend and strengthen the educational offering that our current Cell Therapy Day and Physicians' and Nurses' programmes provide, and to a broader range of participants.

 Trainee Day

-The EBMT Trainee Day is designed to provide a platform for trainees to engage and feel part of EBMT.
+The Trainee Day is designed to provide a platform for trainees to engage and feel part of EBMT.
 The sessions are planned by trainees for trainees and cover a range of trainee-focused topics, including case-based approaches to the management of common transplant and cellular therapy complications, as well as interactive discussions about the experience of trainees in different parts of the world.